rewolf/blog-hmac-auth-webclient/GET-example/README.md

 It is an example of how to do HMAC-based auth using Spring's WebClient.

-Specifically this example shows how to do POST requests (where the body needs to be signed too) by creating a wrapper Encoder and HttpConnector.
+Specifically this example shows how to do GET requests by creating a `ExchangeFilterFunction.ofRequestProcessor` that injects an Auth header

 ## Running the Application
 Navigate to http://requestbin.net/ and create a bin for testing.